Surprise! The Airbus Jetliner You Ordered Years Ago Just Got More Expensive

 "It's unprecedented for the U.S. government to impose tariffs on aircraft, and it's widely believed that any tariffs on aircraft could negatively impact the U.S. commercial aviation industry as well as the overall economy," Airlines for America (A4A) said in a statement provided to FreightWaves.
 Spokesman Carter Yang would not provide any further details about the trade association's position.

-The A4A represents nine U.S. airlines, including all-cargo carriers FedEx Express (NYSE: FDX), UPS Inc (NYSE: UPS) and Atlas Air Worldwide Inc (NAS: AAWW)
+The A4A represents nine U.S. airlines, including all-cargo carriers FedEx Express (NYSE: FDX), UPS Inc (NYSE: UPS) and Atlas Air Worldwide Inc (NASDAQ: AAWW)

 American Airlines (NYSE: AAL) also has 114 A321neo narrowbody jets still remaining to be delivered under an existing order with Airbus.
 United Airlines (NASDAQ: UAL) has 45 A350-900 twin-aisle planes still on order.
 Other airlines with smaller jets waiting to be built include JetBlue and Hawaiin Airlines, according to the latest Airbus data.